Contact Us | Search

 Dates: November 2018 - December 2021

-In this project, a water allocation optimization model will be developed using a genetic algorithm (GA) to maximize the net benefit from allocating surface water, groundwater, and reclaimed water (RW) in Baghdad for five different uses, including domestic, industrial, agricultural, commercial, and recreational.
-The model will maximize the consumption of RW to allow for the highest value uses of renewable water resources.
-The primary goal is to identify practical alternatives for water management to aid decision-makers by providing detailed user-friendly results.
-The water management model will measure the net economic benefits and associated optimal solutions, which will clearly demonstrate the value of water, something that is often not considered in the decision-making process in Iraq.
-A measure of sustainability will be presented considering many factors, including water availability and the costs generated from using poor quality (saline) waters, along with their environmental and industrial impacts.
-An Iraqi PhD student at Arizona State University (ASU), originally developed this water allocation optimization model under the supervision of Dr. Peter Fox and Dr. Larry Mays at ASU.
-After completing his degree, Mr. Aljanabi will return to Iraq in 2019, where he will work with Dr. Al-Mukhtar with PEER support to further develop the model using local input and data.
-Dr. Fox will serve as the USG-supported partner on the effort, continuing to collaborate with the team in Baghdad to achieve the goals proposed.
+In this project, a water allocation optimization model was developed using a genetic algorithm (GA) to maximize the net benefit from allocating surface water, groundwater, and reclaimed water (RW) in Baghdad for five different uses, including domestic, industrial, agricultural, commercial, and recreational.
+The model maximized the consumption of RW to allow for the highest value uses of renewable water resources.
+The primary goal was to identify practical alternatives for water management to aid decision-makers by providing detailed user-friendly results.
+The water management model included measurements of the net economic benefits and associated optimal solutions, which will clearly demonstrate the value of water, something that is often not considered in the decision-making process in Iraq.
+Measures of sustainability were also presented, considering many factors, including water availability and the costs generated from using poor quality (saline) waters, along with their environmental and industrial impacts.
+An Iraqi PhD student at Arizona State University (ASU), originally devised this water allocation optimization model under the supervision of Dr. Peter Fox and Dr. Larry Mays at ASU.
+After completing his degree, Mr. Aljanabi returned to Iraq in 2019 to work with Dr. Al-Mukhtar with PEER support to further develop the model using local input and data.
+Dr. Fox served as the USG-supported partner on the effort, continuing to collaborate with the team in Baghdad to achieve the goals proposed.

 Final Summary of Project Activities